AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial-introduction.md

 This is an example of a multi-input neural network, in this case a and b.
 At some point in the code we have to fuse both of them into one stream, which we cal z.
 Finally, we will output c.

+Anyway, now that the model is created we have to configure it.
+To do so we have to call the function 'compile' of the model:

+{% highlight python %}
+compile(self, optimizer, loss, metrics=None, loss_weights=None, sample_weight_mode=None)
+{% endhighlight %}

+We have to pass an optimizer and a loss function at least.
+You can check the [optimizers section](https://keras.io/optimizers/) and the [loss, objective or cost function section](https://keras.io/objectives/) of the webpage of Keras for information about the available functions.

+Once we have the model ready is time to actually train it.
+This can be done in various ways, we explain the simple one: using the 'fit' function of the model:

+{% highlight python %}
+fit(self, x, y, batch_size=32, nb_epoch=10, verbose=1, callbacks=None, validation_split=0.0, validation_data=None, shuffle=True, class_weight=None, sample_weight=None, initial_epoch=0)
+{% endhighlight %}

+This function expects at least the input data X (which can be a list if it's a muti-input network), the true labels Y (again, it can be an array).
+You can also specify the batch size, number of epochs, the validation split (between 0 and 1, percentage of the training data that will be used for validation) or validation data (a pair of validation data and true labels), etc.

+Finally, you can evaluate your trained model with the 'evaluate' function:

+{% highlight python %}
+evaluate(self, x, y, batch_size=32, verbose=1, sample_weight=None)
+{% endhighlight %}

+You have to provide it with test data or data that has not been used during training.
+The accuracy provided by this process measures the real quality of your model.

+And this concludes our first neural network tutorial!
+I will write now about some basic stuff about Neural Networks: layers, initialisation, etc. I hope it's clear enough.
+For any question or suggestions please use the comments section below.

 ### The basic layers

 * Input layer: The input layer specifies the shape of the input.
 This replaces the old and mandatory parameter 'input_shape' that had to be added to the first layer of the network.
 The parameter shape expects the shape without the batch size.
 The final comma is also necessary.